determined-ai/determined/docs/model-dev-guide/profiling.rst

 .. note::

    System Metrics record agent-level metrics, so when there are multiple experiments on the same agent, it is difficult to analyze.
-We suggest that profiling is done with only a single experiment per agent.
+It is recommended that profiling is done with only a single experiment per agent.

 .. _how-to-profiling-native-profilers: